oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 ```

 We can access these endpoints through a web browser, or programatically.
-The only impediment is that the data is only accessed through localhost (127.0.0.1) and requests coming in from a different IP address will be rejected automatically.
+The only impediment is that the data can only be accessed through localhost (127.0.0.1) and requests coming in from a different IP address will be rejected automatically.
 So, we'll need to consider this in our code.
 From these endpoints, we are interested in extracting as much information as possible, cross-referencing the information we have in our already-trained model in article 3.
-Ideally, we want to extract all variables present in the model.
-For that, we'll explore the names of the variables we have and cross-reference them to see if there are equivalences in the data we were using until now.
+Ideally, we want to be able to extract all variables present in article 3's model.
+For that, we'll explore the names of the variables we have and check them to see if there are equivalences.

-Taking a look at the data available from the /allgamedata endpoint, we can approach the problem in many ways: make a model based on KDA (kills / deaths / assists) or based on champion statistics.
-We will go with the second one, as I think it's less straightforward to predict for a human than simply looking at the scoreboard (much easier for humans since that's what we're used to).
+Taking a look at the data available from the /allgamedata endpoint, we can approach the problem in several ways: make a model based on KDA (kills / deaths / assists) or based on champion statistics.
+We will go with the second option, as it's less straightforward to predict for a human than simply looking at the scoreboard (much easier for humans since that's what we're used to).
 So, we'll be operating with these variables:

 ```json